CC-MNNIT/2021-22-Classes/Android/2021_05_11_AndroidClass-2/README.md

 -   Learn how to set persisitance of data across screen rotations.
 -   Which Android version started runtime permissions?
--   Read what is the difference between Implementation and Compile dependencies.
+-   Read what is the difference between `implementation` and `compile` dependencies.
--   Create a simple single activity project which supports app language change using the string resources files (strings.xml)
+-   Create a simple single activity project which supports app language change using the string resources files (`strings.xml`)
--   Try implementing RecyclerView (it is very similar to ListView).
+-   Try implementing `RecyclerView` (it is very similar to `ListView`).